-Vaidehi Joshi is an engineer at Tilde, in Portland, Oregon, where she works on Skylight.
+Vaidehi is a senior engineer at DEV, where she builds community and helps improve the software careers of millions.
 She enjoys building and breaking code, but loves creating empathetic engineering teams a whole lot more.
-She is the creator of basecs, a weekly writing series that explored the fundamentals of computer science, co-host of the Base.cs Podcast, and a producer of the BaseCS and Byte Sized video series.
-She's currently at work on a new series on the basics of distributed systems, called baseds.
+She is the creator of basecs and baseds, two writing series exploring the fundamentals of computer science and distributed systems.
+She also co-hosts the Base.cs Podcast, and is a producer of the BaseCS and Byte Sized video series.

 Becoming a senior contributor to your organization takes years.
 It's a process that is stubbornly hard to accelerate - it takes much more than drilling code katas!
 In this talk Xavier reflect on situations he's encountered over the last decade, and apply some academic models he's found useful to explain and learn from them.
 By doing so we can better understand the limits to learning and prepare ourselves to make the most out of our experience.

 Xavier recently moved back home to Melbourne after spending eight years in San Francisco, mostly as an engineering leader at Square.
 Currently working at Ferocia building Up, a fancy new digital bank.
 He's scheming to introduce the RubyConf 5K tradition to Australia.

 This is the story of migrating large parts of an application’s data layer from MongoDB to MySQL with zero downtime using Ruby.
 We’ll cover designing schemas to represent untyped data, dual writing to both databases, migrating old data and staging the cutover to the new database.